Pursuit (1972 American film): Development

 Crichton had long been interested in movies, well before he started his medical career.

 Barry Diller wanted to buy the film rights for Crichton's novel to make it an ABC Movie of the Week.
 Crichton would only agree to this on the provision that he be able to direct.
 Diller was amenable, but insisted that a more experienced writer, Robert Dozier, do the screenplay.
 "It was crazy, another writer doing the screenplay of my book for me to direct," said Crichton, "but I was so anxious to direct I went along with it...
 He had a maiden director, he wanted a pro on the script."

 Crichton later declared that film directing was not a complicated craft.
 "I think you could learn all you need to know in a month," he said.
 "Orson Welles said four hours.
 But he was being outrageous".

 Shooting

 Filming took place in April 1972 over 11 days in San Diego.
 The novel would not be published until August 1972.
+The budget was $400,000.